 The primary stress hormone of the body, cortisol, has influence over the immune system.
 It generally helps to balance immune function.

-When stress is severe, the control of cortisol over the immune system can be permanently impaired, leading to increased inflammation, Neigh said.
+When stress is severe, the control of cortisol over the immune system can be permanently impaired, leading to increased inflammation.

 “The increase in inflammation can lead to a range of diseases and disorders, including autoimmune disorders, heart disease, and diabetes,” Neigh said.